yalin-liu/cloudserver381-2024/lab05/mongoose/create/README.md

 Getting Started.
 Change the URL in `mongoose.connect()` to your lab database.

 # `server.js` is updated
-It requires the node version (v14.20.1 or above) and the mongoose version (^7.5.4)
+It requires the node version (v14.20.1 or above) and the Mongoose version (^7.5.4)

-MongoDB connection DRL (node.js driver version 2.2.12 or later)
+MongoDB connection URL (node.js driver version 4.0 or later)

 Running commands
 ```